FisaGamer/docs/docs/plugins.md

 `src/Controllers` at the root of the plugin, and they take care of to transform a request into the answer that will be sent back to the user.

-For more informations on how the controllers work you can read the [Laravel documentation](https://laravel.com/docs/7.x/controllers).
+For more information on how the controllers work you can read the [Laravel documentation](https://laravel.com/docs/7.x/controllers).

 example: